 The MA in Communication is taught in two different modes: full-time and part-time.
 This section shows the core and option modules available as part of the course and their credit value.
 Full-time Postgraduate students study seven modules (totalling 180 credits) per year.

-Credit Level 7 Module code de Module title UK credit ECTS Core modules to the value of 100 credits 7COMM013W Theories of Communication Core 20 10 7COMM002W Researching Media & Communication Core 20 10 7MEST001W Advanced Independent Study Core 60 30 Two further modules worth 40 credits from 7MEDS005W Political Economy of Communication Option 20 10 7MEST002W Global Media Option 20 10 7COMM011W Political Analysis of Communication Policy Option 20 10 7COMM012W Technology and Communication Policy Option 20 10 7BDIN008W Data and Society 1 Option 20 10 Two optional modules to the value of 40 credits from 7MEDS015W Media, Activism & Politics Option 20 10 7COMM006W Media Audiences in the Digital Age Option 20 10 7MEST004W Chinese Media Option 20 10 7COMM003W Communications Policy and Development Option 20 10 7COMM007W Digital Media Business: Strategy and Entrepreneurship Option 20 10 7COMM010W Policies for Digital Convergence Option 20 10 7JRNL016W The Sociology of News Option 20 10 7BDIN009W Data and Society 2 Option 20 10 Or another Level 7 module as agreed with the Course Leader
+Core modules to the value of 100 credits:

+7COMM013W Theories of Communication 7COMM002W Researching Media and Communication 7MEST001W Advanced Independent Study

+Two further modules worth 40 credits from:

+7MEDS005W Political Economy of Communication 7MEST002W Global Media 7COMM011W Political Analysis of Communications Policy 7COMM012W Technology and Communication Policy

+Two optional modules to the value of 40 credits from

+7MEDS015W Media, Activism and Politics 7COMM006W Media Audiences in the Digital Age 7MEST004W The Chinese Media 7COMM003W Communications Policy and Development 7COMM007W Digital Media Business: Strategy and Entrepreneurship 7COMM010W Policies for Digital Convergence 7JRNL016W The Sociology of News

-NB: Not all option modules will necessarily be offered in any one year.
+Or another Level 7 module as agreed with the Course Leader